Last update: 04.22.2019

 There’s no live chat option.
 Email support works decently well and users can expect to receive answers to queries within 1-2 days.

 With Avira Phantom, you get to test almost everything for free (save for the kill switch and support) and decide if you’re willing to spend money on it.

 - 1-month plan for iOS and Android: $5.99

 - 1-year plan for all devices: $78 ($6.50/month)

 Compared to the average prices of Top VPNs, Avira becomes quite uncompetitive because for the same price you can get much more powerful and secure software, like ExpressVPN or NordVPN.

-If Phantom of Avira is still there inside your mind, go ahead and try their generous free version before spending on something that gives an average bang for your buck at best.
+If Phantom of Avira is still there inside your mind, go ahead and take their generous free version for a spin.